Man, let me tell ya, I hate few things more than advertisements.

 Ads are the worst.
 They waste my time and attention.
 They make me feel spied-upon.
 Their fundamental purpose is to part me with my hard-won money.
 Worst of all, they remind me of my dark past working in marketing.
 I’m trying to leave that behind me, thank you very much!

 You might remember this passage from high school…

 “If any one unwarily draws in too close and hears the singing of the Sirens, his wife and children will never welcome him home again, for they sit in a green field and warble him to death with the sweetness of their song.
 There is a great heap of dead men’s bones lying all around, with the flesh still rotting off them.
 Therefore pass these Sirens by, and stop your men’s ears with wax that none of them may hear…”

-You might remember this passage from high school.
 It’s from Homer’s Odyssey.
-Specifically, it’s the part where the sorceress Bavmorda gives advice to Willow Ufgood (hero of the Odyssey) about how to navigate temptation.
+Specifically, it’s the part where the sorceress Bavmorda gives advice to Willow Ufgood (you know, the hero of the Odyssey) about how to navigate temptation.

-Although she is a rapscallion known for turning soldiers into pigs, she’s a smart lady and gives pretty good advice.
+Although she’s a rapscallion known for turning soldiers into pigs, Bavmorda is also a smart lady who gives pretty good advice.
 Willow ends up lashing Madmartigan to the mast of their ship while stopping his own ears (and those of the prophesied child Elora Danan) with wax.

 The moral of this ancient epic poem?
 Sometimes, the best way to resist temptation is to physically stop yourself from experiencing it in the first place.

 Here are some easy ways to make yourself harder to find—and harder to tempt.Read More